tlhutch/test-playbooks/playbooks/README.md

  * `destroy.yml` - Terminate cloud instances
  * `deploy-ansible.yml` - Create cloud instances and install ansible
  * `deploy-tower.yml` - Create cloud instances and install tower to each instance
- * `deploy-tower-ldap.yml` - Create cloud instances, and install tower in an LDAP configuration
  * `deploy-tower-ha.yml` - Create cloud instances, and install tower in an HA configuration
  * `install-tower.yml` - Install Tower to an already provisioned system
  * `network_partition.yml` - Creates a network partition between two sets of hosts